 - â…“ Cup Water: Sometimes, I like to use chicken broth or milk instead of water to add a bit more flavor to the dish.

 - 1 Teaspoon Kosher Salt: If I don’t have kosher salt, I usually substitute sea salt or table salt.
-I just adjusted the amount a little since the grain size is different.

 - 1 Cup All-Purpose Flour: Sometimes, I like to experiment with rice flour or cornstarch for a different texture.